-For centuries, the city of Tehran, like any other cities in the central region of Iran, was taking advantage of qanat as its irrigation system.
-Qanats were among the most productive water systems in the world until the 1960s when the modern urban development, construction of deep wells, destruction of mother wells, and lack of dredging degraded qanats.
-From more than 500 qanats of Tehran, most are currently dry or are in danger because of discharging sewage into their body or over-extraction of groundwater using deep wells.
-[14]
+For centuries, the city of Tehran, akin to any other cities in the central region of Iran, was taking advantage of qanat as its irrigation system.
+Qanats were among the most productive water systems in the world until the 1960s when the modern urban development, construction of deep wells, destruction of mother wells and lack of dredging degraded qanats.
+From more than 500 qanats of Tehran, most are currently dry or are in danger because of discharging sewage into their body or over-extraction of groundwater using deep wells [15].
 Tehran University qanat, one of the most productive qanats in Tehran, was built before the establishment of Tehran University (1934).
 The original name of this qanat, "Jalalieh", was changed after transferring its ownership to Tehran University.
-Later, the Regional Water Company of Tehran recorded this qanat as Tehran University Qanat with the registration number of 370-11Q.
+Later, the Regional Water Company of Tehran recorded this qanat as Tehran University Qanat with the registration number of 37O-11Q.

 The length of Tehran University Qanat is about 6900m.
 According to the Urban Development Department of Tehran Municipality, this qanat has 176 well shafts.
-The current depth of the first and main well is 40 meters.
-[7]
+The current depth of the first and main well is 40 meters [8].

-Based on the field observation of the authors, some local residents of Eyvanak demand to have a share of the qanat water for irrigating their gardens.
+Based on the field observation of the authors, some local residents of Eyvanak demand to have a share of the ganat water for irrigating their gardens.
 The Water and Wastewater Company in the intersection of Hemmat Highway, the Management Faculty of Tehran University and Tarbiat Modarres University are the next beneficiaries.
-Finally, Tehran University is the owner and major user of the qanat.
-In the present climate, the social system of water management of qanats is overlooked in the modern society of Iran.
-This situation, in turn, has brought about some problems and poses threats on the qanats.
-Tehran University Qanat, as an example, has undergone a complicated situation in which owners and users improperly extract water and no one is responsible for the supervision of water use and safeguarding the qanat.
-[Figure 1]
+Finally, Tehran University is the owner and major user of the ganat.
+Even so, in the present climate, the social system of water management of qanats is overlooked in the modern society of Iran.
+This situation, consequently, has generated some other problems and poses threats to the qanats.
+Tehran University Qanat, as an example, has undergone a complicated situation in which owners and users improperly extract water and no one is responsible for supervising the water extraction and safeguarding the qanat.
+(Fig. 1)

-Figure 1.
-Tehran University Qanat.
+Fig. 1 Tehran University Qanat.
 By authors (Data source: Tehran Municipality, ESRI Basemap, OSM, DIVA-GIS and Earth Explorer)

+3.2.
 Problem Analysis and Scenario Development

-In the recent decades, due to the changes in the traditional management system, qanats have been ignored and not well monitored.
-Furthermore, Tehran University Qanat, akin to any other qanat route in Tehran, has not been mapped and identified accurately.
-For example, the precise coordinates of the well shafts on the qanat path are still unknown and therefore, not considered in the new construction projects.
+Referring to the previous arguments, due to the changes in the traditional management system in the recent decades, qanats have been widely overlooked and not well monitored.
+Furthermore, Tehran University Qanat, similar to any other qanat route in Tehran, has not been accurately surveyed and mapped.
+For instance, the precise coordinates of the well shafts on the qanat path are still unknown and therefore, not considered in the new construction projects.